Manuel Muñoz (writer)

-Manuel Muñoz (born March 4, 1972, Dinuba, California) is an American novelist, short story writer, and professor at the University of Arizona in Tucson, Arizona.
+Manuel Muñoz is an American novelist, short story writer, and professor at the University of Arizona in Tucson, Arizona.

 Biography

 Muñoz was born in Dinuba, California, a small city in the Central Valley of California, to a family of Mexican-American farm workers.
 Despite his family's economic woes – and his occasionally having to lend a hand during the grape harvest – Muñoz performed very well in school.
 He graduated from Harvard University in 1994, and went on to earn a Masters in Fine Arts from Cornell University in 1998 He met Helena María Viramontes, who has had an important influence on his work, at Cornell.
 Muñoz considers her to be "his literary godmother."

 He moved to New York City in 2001, where he lived until 2008 when he accepted a position as Assistant Professor of Creative Writing at the University of Arizona in Tucson, Arizona.